1. What is Biblical Fasting?

 Breaking extended fasts should not be done abruptly.
 Start by taking small portions of food or liquids.
 Pace yourselves to return slowly to your normal diet in about a week.

-Do not have a big celebration feast when breaking a fast!
-Your body may not be used to the sudden increased intake and break down.
 Be cautious, and always consult your doctor if you are unsure of your physical condition.